allenai/TOPICAL/README.md

 # 🪄📄 TOPICAL: TOPIC pages AutomagicaLly

-A tool for automatically generated topic pages for a broad range of biomedical entities and concepts.
+A tool for automatically generating topic pages for a broad range of biomedical entities and concepts.

 Live demo coming soon!
 To run locally, following the instructions below.